3cp/contextual-proxy/README.md

 }): any;
 ```

-## Create a proxy without any parent context or contextual variable
+## Create a proxy without any parent object or contextual variable
 ```js
 const obj = {a: 1, b: 2};
 const wrapped = proxy(obj);